birenrao/ChartJS_NextJS/README.md

 # Next.js, React.js, Jest, ChartJS, AG Grid, React testing Library

-This is a really simple project that shows the usage of Next.js with ChartJS on top of Jest, Reac and AG grid for table
+This is a really simple project that shows the usage of Next.js with ChartJS on top of Jest, React and AG grid for table

 First, run the development server: